 Proud Mary was originally a hit song from the band Creedence Clearwater Revivial in 1969.
-Ike & Tina Turner covered the song for their live shows and released a studio version in 1971, taken from the album Workin Together.
-The single became Ike & Tina's biggest hit in America.
-Proud Mary is one of the few Ike & Tina songs which Tina continuously performed live in her solo concerts and became one of Tina's most recognizable signature song.
-In 1993, Tina re-recorded the track in the studio with guest vocals by Timmy Cappello for the soundtrack album What’s Love Got To Do With It and released it as a single in 1994.
-Live versions from „Proud Mary“ can be heard on the album What You Hear Is What You Get (Live at Carnegie Hall) or on the home video Live in ’71.
-On the rarities sampler „Good Old Times“ from 1991, a previously unreleased „Funky Version“ was released with lead vocals from Ike and from the b-side track „Funkier Than A Mosquita’s Tweeter“, which was written by Tina’s sister Alline, is a very rare long version available on the Australian Nutbush City Limits maxi single.
+Ike & Tina Turner covered it for their live shows and released a studio version as the second single from their album Workin Together, which became Ike & Tina's biggest hit in America.
+Proud Mary is one of the few Ike & Tina songs which Tina continuously performed live in her solo concerts and became one of her most recognizable signature song.
+In 1993, Tina re-recorded the track in the studio with guest vocals by Timmy Cappello for the soundtrack album What’s Love Got To Do With It.
+Live versions from are available on the album What You Hear Is What You Get (Live at Carnegie Hall) or on the home video Live in ’71.
+A previously unreleased „Funky Version“ with lead vocals from Ike was released in 1991 on the rarities sampler „Good Old Times“.
+A very rare longer version from the b-side track „Funkier Than A Mosquita’s Tweeter“, which was written by Tina’s sister Alline, is available on the Australian Nutbush City Limits maxi single.

 Written by John C. Fogerty / Produced by Ike Turner / Engineer: Brent Maher

 B. Funkier Than A Mosquita’s Tweeter 2:35